actix/actix-website/content/docs/errors.md

 # Recommended practices in error handling

-It might be useful to think about dividing the errors an application produces into two broad groups: those which are intended to be be user-facing, and those which are not.
+It might be useful to think about dividing the errors an application produces into two broad groups: those which are intended to be user-facing, and those which are not.

 An example of the former is that I might use failure to specify a `UserError` enum which encapsulates a `ValidationError` to return whenever a user sends bad input: